matt-chlorophyll/AI_Programming/VSL_Occupation/USAGE_GUIDE.md

 ### Changing the OpenAI Model

-By default, the scripts use the `gpt-4` model.
-You can change this to `gpt-3.5-turbo` for faster, cheaper results:
+By default, the scripts use the `gpt-4o` model.
+You can change this to other models like `gpt-3.5-turbo` for faster, cheaper results:

 ```bash
 python generate_occupation_data.py --model gpt-3.5-turbo